Hong Kong leader suspends controversial extradition bill after protests

 She said there was no deadline, effectively suspending the process indefinitely.

-Cracks began to appear on Friday in the support base for the extradition bill with several pro-Beijing politicians and a senior advisor to Lam saying discussion of the bill should be postponed for the time being.
+Cracks began to appear on Friday in the support base for the bill with several pro-Beijing politicians and a senior advisor to Lam saying discussion of the bill should be postponed for the time being.

 Lam had not appeared in public or commented since Wednesday.
 She met pro-Beijing lawmakers to explain her pending announcement earlier on Saturday.